jadecobra/python_tdd_exercises/source/functions/test_functions.rst

       def test_functions_w_pass(self):
           self.assertIsNone(functions.function_w_pass())

-the terminal shows a :ref:`ModuleNotFoundError`\ , and I add it to the list of :ref:`Exceptions` encountered
+the terminal shows a :ref:`ModuleNotFoundError`\ , and I add it to the list of :ref:`Exceptions<Exceptions>` encountered

 .. code-block:: python